EntrustCorporation/draft-composite-kem/draft-ounsworth-pq-composite-kem.md

 This document is intended for general applicability anywhere that key establishment or enveloped content encryption is used within PKIX or CMS structures.

-## Algorithm Selection Criteria
+## Algorithm Selection Criteria {#sec-selection-criteria}

 The composite algorithm combinations defined in this document were chosen according to the following guidelines:

 1. A single RSA combination is provided (but RSA modulus size not mandated), matched with NIST PQC Level 3 algorithms.
 1. Elliptic curve algorithms are provided with combinations on each of the NIST [RFC6090], Brainpool [RFC5639], and Edwards [RFC7748] curves.
 NIST PQC Levels 1 - 3 algorithms are matched with 256-bit curves, while NIST levels 4 - 5 are matched with 384-bit elliptic curves.
 This provides a balance between matching classical security levels of post-quantum and traditional algorithms, and also selecting elliptic curves which already have wide adoption.
 1. NIST level 1 candidates (Falcon512 and Kyber512) are provided, matched with 256-bit elliptic curves, intended for constrained use cases.
-1. A single SPHINCS+ combination is provided for use cases that wish to put hash-based signatures into hybrid combination.
-1. A generic composite algorithm is provided for implementers who wish to use combinations not listed here, without the overhead of defining new OIDs.
-Caution should be exercised to avoid issues with compatibility and complex cryptographic policy mechanisms.

-The authors wish to note that although all the composite structures defined in this and the companion composite signatures {{I-D.ounsworth-pq-composite-sigs}} and composite signatures {{I-D.ounsworth-pq-composite-sigs}} specifications are defined in such a way as to easily allow 3 or more component algorithms, it was decided to only specify explicit pairs.
-The generic composite algorithm allows for an arbitrary number of components.
+The authors wish to note that although all the composite structures defined in this and the companion documents {{I-D.ounsworth-pq-composite-keys}} and {{I-D.ounsworth-pq-composite-sigs}} pecifications are defined in such a way as to easily allow 3 or more component algorithms, it was decided to only specify explicit pairs.
 This also does not preclude future specification of explicit combinations with three or more components.

+To maximize interoperability, use of the specific algorithm combinations specified in this document is encouraged.
+If other combinations are needed, a separate specification should be submitted to the IETF LAMPS working group.
+To ease implementation, these specifications are encouraged to follow the construction pattern of the algorithms specified in this document.

 <!-- End of Introduction section -->